Package insert / product label

 Dosage form: oral suspension

 Medically reviewed by Drugs.com.
 Last updated on Nov 1, 2021.

-Diuril* (Chlorothiazide) is a diuretic and antihypertensive.
+Diuril® (chlorothiazide) is a diuretic and antihypertensive.
 It is 6-chloro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide.
-Its empirical formula is C7H6ClN3O4S2 and its structural formula is:
+Its empirical formula is C7H6CIN3O4S2 and its structural formula is:

 It is a white, or practically white, crystalline powder with a molecular weight of 295.72, which is very slightly soluble in water, but readily soluble in dilute aqueous sodium hydroxide.
 It is soluble in urine to the extent of about 150 mg per 100 mL at pH 7.

-Diuril Oral Suspension contains 250 mg of chlorothiazide per 5 mL, alcohol 0.5 percent, with methylparaben 0.12 percent, propylparaben 0.02 percent, and benzoic acid 0.1 percent added as preservatives.
+Diuril Oral Suspension contains 250 mg of chlorothiazide per 5 mL, alcohol 0.4%, with methylparaben 0.1%, propylparaben 0.02%, and benzoic acid 0.1% added as preservatives.
 The inactive ingredients are D&C Yellow 10, flavors, glycerin, purified water, sodium saccharin, sucrose and tragacanth.

 Diuril - Clinical Pharmacology